There are calls for an online register of accessible housing to help people living with disabilities find suitable and affordable housing.

 A similar register exists in London, focusing specifically on social housing.
 In the UK, it is estimated the government cost of public tenants’ inability to move is around £542 million per year.

-Nicole Gurran, a professor of Urban Planning and Housing Sustainability at the University of Sydney, told SBS News any program implemented in Australia must have a focus on public housing.
+Nicole Gurran, a professor of Urban Planning and Housing Sustainability at the University of Sydney, said any program implemented in Australia must have a focus on public housing.

-"At the end of the day, many, many people with a disability are not going to be able to have their needs met in the private market,” she said.
+"At the end of the day, many, many people with a disability are not going to be able to have their needs met in the private market,” she told SBS News.

 “That is why a strong social and affordable rental housing sector is so important for Australia."